DEFRA/ffc-development-guide/guides/redis-caching.md

 ## Configuring new cache clients

 Additional cache clients can be created when initialising the Hapi server by adding new definitions to the `cache` array.
 Additional caches are required to be given a `name`.
-For example, the following will create a new cache client called session.
+For example, the following will create a new Redis cache client called session.

 ```
 const catbox = require('@hapi/catbox-redis')